Augustine Bwanausi: Before Independence

-Augustine Bwanausi was born in Blantyre in Malawi, then called Nyasaland, in 1930, and educated at Blantyre Secondary School, where he was an outstanding student.
+Bwanausi was born in Blantyre in Malawi, then called Nyasaland, in 1930.
+His parents were James and Nettie (born Somanje) Bwanausi.
+His younger sister became the broadcaster Ceciwa Khonje.
+He was educated at Blantyre Secondary School, where he was an outstanding student.
 He attended Makerere College, now Makerere University in Uganda and received a BSc degree there.
 He returned to Nyasaland with the intention of teaching, and in 1955 he completed a diploma in education and started to teach mathematics and science at Blantyre Secondary School.
 From the time of his return, he became politically active in the Nyasaland African Congress, campaigning for the end of colonial rule.
 Bwanausi was arrested as a leading Congress member in the State of Emergency declared in March 1959, and detained until 1960.

 In March 1959, when Sir Robert Armitage, the Governor declared a State of Emergency, Bwanausi was arrested as a leading Congress member and detained without trial until 1960.
 The Nyasaland African Congress was also banned in March 1959, but it was replaced by the Malawi Congress Party (MCP) formed in September 1959 on behalf of the imprisoned Banda.
 On his release, he returned to teaching, but joined the Malawi Congress Party and in 1961 was elected to the Legislative Council, becoming Minister of Internal Affairs and Development in the same year.
 In 1963, he became Minister of Works.